Last Updated on September 3, 2023 by Joanne Harper

 Hermit Crabs Turning Pale

-- Preparing to molt
+- Preparing to molt.

-- Bleaching from excessive light in the habitat
+- Bleaching from excessive light.

-- Failing to gain appropriate nutrition from diet
+- Failing to gain appropriate dietary nutrition.

 Hermit Crabs Becoming Darker

 Hermit crabs growing darker in color may have a bacterial infection.